rancher/rancher.github.io/rancher/v1.2/zh/cattle/rancher-compose/commands/index.md

 # If you do not use the -d flag, Rancher Compose will continue to run until you Ctrl+C to quit
 $ rancher-compose up

-# Use the -d flag for Rancher Compose to exit after running
+# Use the -d flag for rancher-compose to exit after running
 $ rancher-compose up -d
 ```